 Codex Lost Review (PlayStation 5)

-Codex Lost Review, The new open world, spellcasting action-RPG.
-The grimoires have been stolen, civilisation is in ruins.
+Codex Lost Review: The new open world, spellcasting action-RPG.
+The grimoires have been stolen, and civilisation is in ruins.
 Rise, Curator!
 Craft ancient elemental magics and challenge the great lords who threaten to fracture reality itself.
 Uncover the secrets and challenges of the central realms.
-Roam about the open fields, delve into ancient tunnels, plunder lost ruins, and discover what mysteries lay in wait in its most hidden corners.
+Roam about the open fields, delve into ancient tunnels, plunder lost ruins, and discover what mysteries lie in wait in its most hidden corners.

 Codex Lost Review Pros: